orednilserik/orednilserik/README.md

 - **Tools**: Git, BigQuery, Jupyter Notebook, PowerBI

 ### Education
-- MSc in Statistics and Machine Learning, LiU 2025
+- MSc in Statistics and Machine Learning, Linköping University 2025
-- BSc in Statistics and Data Analysis, LiU 2023
+- BSc in Statistics and Data Analysis, Linköping University 2023

+#### Bachelor's thesis
+Analyzed the impact of digital marketing spend across multiple channels through mix marketing modeling on new customer acquisition for a fintech company.
+Built and compared XGBoost models with various transformations to capture carryover effects and seasonal patterns.
+Used SHAP values to interpret non-linear relationships and provided recommendations for optimal marketing budget allocation across channels.